 It may be hard at first, but be grateful if you’ve been prevented from making a costly mistake.
 Moreover, keep in mind that there are lots of other options.
 Surgically and non-surgically, medical aesthetic science is expanding rapidly.
 What’s possible each new day is impressive and inspiring.
 There may be minimally invasive facial enhancement treatments that you can have or other ways to improve the way you feel about how you look.

 If the procedure you thought you wanted is not an option, keep an open mind and consider approaching treatment from different angles.
 Our inner messaging about how we look, the way we dress and present ourselves, and beautifying ourselves inside and out can have a dazzling impact on our appearance.

 If you’d like to schedule a consultation with Dr. Cory Torgerson to talk about possible facial improvements, he’d be pleased to meet with you.
-Dr. Torgerson believes that each patient should be able to meet him pressure-free and free of charge for their consultation.
-That allows you to have an honest discussion and gather all the information you need without it costing you anything.
+Dr. Torgerson believes that each patient should be able to meet him pressure-free for their consultation.
+That allows you to have an honest discussion and gather all the information you need without having to book a procedure.
 Dr. Torgerson is passionate about helping each client develop an entirely personalized treatment plan and feel their absolute best, no matter which procedure they choose.
 He’ll give you his honest, expert opinion based on over 17 years operating in facial plastic surgery and head and neck procedures.
 He has an extensive education and a high level of skill in both surgical and non-surgical modalities.
 That means he can genuinely offer each client a broad spectrum of complementary methods to ensure that they receive what they want and what they need.
 We’d love to hear from you.
 Contact us today!